fdch/dreamsound/README.md

 [Yamnet](https://github.com/tensorflow/models/tree/master/research/audioset/yamnet), a pre-trained neural network, and Yamnet returns a dreamed sound.

 Internally, DreamSound takes the gradients of a class from the pre-trained yamnet model and filters them with an original sound with some combination technique.

+## Example

+Head to [this Google Colab](https://colab.research.google.com/github/fdch/dreamsound/blob/main/DreamSound_Package_Example.ipynb) for a quick example on how to get started with the module.

 ## Install
 Dreamsound depends on the following pip packages you can `pip install`: